BinkanSalaryman/Discord-Audio-Stream-Bot/README.md

 * **Optional:** Install [Audio Router](https://github.com/audiorouterdev/audio-router) to replug your favourite audio source to play into CABLE Input, if it doesn't support switching audio output.

 #### Todo/Known issues
+* If you get the error "NotSupportedException: An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous versions of the .NET Framework...", right click **Commands.dll**, go to properties>security and check the box to grant access.
+No worries the DLL is safe, it contains the command implementations for use in discord text chat.
 * Permission sytem is not functional currently, just ignore it for the while
 * Setup flow lacks initial "owner" permission assignments
 * voice-listening feature may not work as expected or at all, it isn't important anyway (or is it?)